 Enroll or change your plan in 2017

-Other circumstances that may allow you to enroll or change your plan, even after March 1.
+The Open Enrollment Period is closed but some circumstances may allow you to enroll or change your plan.
 Thinking about moving, getting married or having a baby?
 Whether you are a new customer or you have been with us a while, when you make big decisions in life, you may be eligible to enroll or change your health insurance coverage outside of the Open Enrollment Period within 60 days of the event.
-Other life changes that may allow you to apply for coverage outside of the Open Enrollment Period, which ended, Jan.
-31, include but are not limited to:
+Learn more about all of the Life Change Events that may allow you to apply for coverage outside of the Open Enrollment Period, which ended, Jan.
+31.

 Did your income change?
 Need to change your tax credit amount?